Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 1. Select the rest collider object.
 2. Select the mesh with the AdnSimshape deformer.
-3. Go to the *Edit Simshape* submenu from the AdonisFX menu and press *Remove Rest Collider*.
+3. Go to the Edit Simshape submenu from the AdonisFX menu and press *Remove Rest Collider*.

 ### Collider Configuration

 Apart from [*Compute Collisions*](#collision-settings), [*Keep Orientation*](#collision-settings) and [*Max Sliding Distance*](#collision-settings) parameters, it is possible to tweak the collision computation by painting the following attributes, also explained in more detail in the [*Paintable Weights*](#paintable-weights) section:

  - [**Slide Collision Constraints**](#paintable-weights) to scale the distance vertex-to-collider at rest.
- - [**Collision Threshold Multiplier**](#paintable-weights) to represent which areas' collisions should be computed against the collider.
+ - [**Collision Threshold Multiplier**](#paintable-weights) to represent which areas the collisions should be computed against the collider.

 <figure style="width:45%" markdown>
   ![Slide collision paint example](images/slide_collision_paint_example.png)